UpasanaDutta98/UpasanaDutta98.github.io/_pages/about.md

 News
 ======

+[08/2024]: Presented my work on measuring partisanship in TV news at [KDD 2024](https://kdd2024.kdd.org/).

+[08/2024]: Presenred my MS thesis work at [Bernoulli-IMS 2024](https://www.bernoulli-ims-worldcongress2024.org/).

-[05/2024]: I finished my second year of PhD at Penn!
+[05/2024]: Finished my second year of PhD at Penn!

 <!-- [2024-07-08] I served as a teaching assistant at the [2024 Summer Institute in Computational Social Science](https://sicss.io/2024/penn), University of Pennsylvania.